layer6ai-labs/BNPO/README.md

 python run_atari_exp.py --demo-file ../trajectories/alien/trajectories.npy --pretrained-path runs/atari_pretraining_compile_alien --env-name AlienNoFrameskip-v4 --save-dir ../compile/runs/atari_augmented_compile_alien --training-steps 3000000 --baseline-compile
 ```

-## Run the nonparametric compile baseline
+## Run the nonparametric CompILE baseline

-The nonparametric version of compile can be found on the [compile_np] branch of the compile repository.
+The nonparametric version of CompILE can be found on the [compile_np] branch of the CompILE repository.

 To run the pretraining: